 - Stuffed toy

 - Feely bag

 - Small toys

 - Toffees

 - Pictures of rides at a children's fair and the fair itself.

-- Stick puppet with a plus (+) sign made on it
+- Stick puppet

-- 1. Use the stick puppet with the 'addition' (+) sign on it from the previous activity.
+- 1. Make a stick puppet with the 'addition' (+) sign on it.
 Collect a few pictures of rides at a children's fair and a picture of the fair itself. - 2.
 Introduce a stuffed toy to children.
 Tell them a story about the stuffed toy, such as, 'One day Teddy went to the fair.
 There he climbed onto many rides'. - 3.
 Show all the pictures but one of the fair.
 Ask them to count the number of rides Teddy climbed onto.
 Then hold up the addition sign and tell them that Teddy climbed on one more ride.
 Show them the last picture and ask them to count the number of rides, for example, 'Four and one more is five'. - 4.
 Continue the story by saying, 'Teddy played various games.
 He won many prizes'. - 5.
 Place all the toys but one, in a feely bag.
 Let each child feel the bag and guess how many toys Teddy won. - 6.
 Reveal the toys and ask children to count the number of toys.
 Then hold up the 'addition' sign and tell them that Teddy won one more toy.
 Show them the last toy and ask them to count the number of toys, for example, 'Five and one more is six'. - 7.
 Continue the story saying, 'Teddy bought many toffees at the fair'.